jsis/jsconf.is/app/templates/pages/_venue.md

 ![Reykjavik](/images/reykjavik.jpg)

 Iceland is a great place to experience gorgeous, incredibly varied, untouched nature.
 Drive just 30 minutes outside Reykjavik and you'll enter a whole different world, full of wonders including The Blue Lagoon, Geysir and Þingvellir.
-Driving further you´ll find huge waterfalls, "alien" landscape, active volcanoes, glaciers and much more.
+Driving further you'll find huge waterfalls, "alien" landscape, active volcanoes, glaciers and much more.
 Iceland's unique color palette and landscapes can't be found anywhere else in the world.

 # The Venue